open-sauced/maintainer-intro-course/getting-practical.md

  ## Set Up Contributing Guidelines

+ Your project will likely have similar contribution guidelines to other projects.
+You can use the following steps to create your own guidelines, and we'll share the OpenSauced Contributing Guidelines below as an example.
+Feel free to use those guidelines and update as you see fit for your project.

-   - Create a new file named `CONTRIBUTING.md` in your repository.
+   - Create a new file named `CONTRIBUTING.md` in the root of your repository.
    - Outline the process for submitting issues and pull requests.
    - Include coding standards, style guides, or any specific requirements.
    - Mention how contributors can ask for help or clarification.